Have you ever wondered, “What are spiritual gifts in the Bible?”

 - Or This Spiritual Gifts Test from GiftsTests.com

-Yet, while a spiritual gifts assessment can be a good tool for beginning spiritual gifts discernment, don’t forget to use discernment and pay attention to the guidance of the Holy Spirit!
+Yet, while a spiritual gifts assessment can be a good tool for determining beginning spiritual gifts, don’t forget to use discernment and pay attention to the guidance of the Holy Spirit!

-Taking a spiritual gifts test is only the first step.
+Taking a spiritual gifts test is only the first step to determining which spiritual gifts in the Bible have been given to you.

-Do they seem to complement your natural talents or do they push you outside your normal comfort zone?
+Do they seem to complement your natural talents or do they push you outside your normal comfort zone in order to bring God glory?

-They might have unique (or confirming) insight and objectivity to help you answer the question, “What are my spiritual gifts?”
+They might have unique (or confirming) insight and objectivity about the varieties of activities that you complete that may help you answer the question, “What are my spiritual gifts?”

 Remember you might have more than one spiritual gift!